transloadit/uppy/docs/companion.md

 - metadata provided by the user for the file (will be `undefined` for local uploads)

+#### `s3.forcePathStyle` `COMPANION_AWS_FORCE_PATH_STYLE`

+This adds support for setting the S3 client’s `forcePathStyle` option.
+That is necessary to use Uppy/Companion alongside localstack in development environments.

+Subdomain based access to localstack S3 buckets is not supported and AWS has not announced a sunset date for path style access yet.

 ##### `s3.region` `COMPANION_AWS_REGION`

 The datacenter region where the target bucket is located.